 We focused on speaking with people who lived at the service, speaking with staff and observing how people were cared for.
 Some people had complex needs and were not able, or chose not to talk to us.
-We used observation as our main tool to gather evidence of people's experiences of the
+We used observation as our main tool to gather evidence of people's experiences of the service

-We spoke with two people who lived in the service, one senior care staff member, one care staff member and the manager who is also the provider.
+We spoke with six people who lived in the service, one senior care staff member, three care staff, the manager and one visiting healthcare professional.

-We looked at three people's care records, staff recruitment records, medication records, staffing rotas and records which related to how the service monitored staffing levels and the quality of the service.
+We looked at four people's care records, staff recruitment records, medication records, staffing rotas and records which related to how the service monitored staffing levels and the quality of the service.
 We also looked at information which related to the management of the service such as health and safety records, quality monitoring audits and records of complaints.